6 Key Strategies for ERP Implementation

 Researched and Written by: Lexi Wood

-The 4 ERP implementation strategies are phased rollout, parallel adoption, pilot plan, and hybrid.
-Adding an enterprise resource planning software to your businesses can provide a lot of benefits, such as automating time-consuming manual tasks and streamlining back office operations.
-But before you can roll out your new ERP system, you need to have a good strategy in place to prevent problems.
-Here are some of the top options:
+Adding an ERP software to your business can provide many benefits, such as automating time-consuming manual tasks and streamlining back office operations.
+But before you can roll out your new ERP, you will need a good strategy in place to prevent costly problems during implementation.

 Big Bang

-The big bang implementation approach is when an organization adopts and deploys the entire ERP across its entire operations in a single, comprehensive implementation event.
-This switchover reduces problems from working with duplicate systems, but it does have a really steep learning curve as everyone in the company has to adapt at the same time.
+The big bang implementation approach is when an organization adopts and deploys the entire ERP across all operations in a single, comprehensive implementation event.
+This switchover reduces problems from working with duplicate systems, making implementation quicker and potentially less costly.
+However, it will be difficult to train everyone in the company simultaneously, making rolling back the implementation much more difficult.

 Phased Rollout

-Unlike big bangs, phased rollouts occur slowly.
-This strategy is meant to ease learning curves on the new ERP as much as possible and smooth out the transition.
+Unlike big bangs, phased rollouts occur slowly over months or years.
+Sometimes, the phased rollout is called the “mini big bang approach”.
+This strategy is meant to ease learning curves on the new ERP as much as possible and smooth out the transition process.
 There are a few different types of phased rollouts, such as:

 Parallel Adoption

-This combination rollout plan uses any existing legacy system alongside the new ERP for an extended period of time.
-Using this adoption method, users have a familiar backup as they adjust to the new system.
-However, this strategy leads to almost double the work as employees have to use both.
-It also increases the risk of double-entries.
+The parallel adoption rollout plan involves running any existing legacy system alongside the new ERP for an extended period.
+This method provides users with a familiar fallback while they adjust to the new system.
+If errors occur while implementing, the old system can be referenced or utilized during the transition.
+However, this strategy leads to almost double the work as employees have to use both systems at once.

 Pilot Plan

 Sometimes, only one part of the business will benefit from an ERP implementation.
 In those situations, the ERP is only set up for that area as a trial before moving on to full implementation.
-This works best when a team of users get the chance to try out the software, find potential issues, and develop workarounds or address problems directly with the vendor.
+This works best when a team of users can try out the software, find potential issues, and develop workarounds or address problems directly with the vendor.

 Hybrid